jason0x43/hacs-hubitat/README.md

 updates the POST URL setting in the Maker API instance.
 Note that for this to work, Hubitat must be able to see your Home Assistant server on your local network.

+Please note that Home Assistant Restarts are important!
+If a new device from the Maker App (Hubitat) is added, Home Assistant will not be able to receive events until a restart.
+For example, if at Time X you have your Front Patio & Rear Patio Switches exposed to Home Assistant, but you then add another Switch at Time Y, Home Assistant will be able to receive "Events" until a Restart.
+The behavior will be such that you can Turn On a Switch (using the example) but you will not know the state after it is on until a restart.
+Think of this as fire and forget.
+Restart Home Assistant each time you update the Maker App or add a device!

 ### Device types